 us, so there are no surprises or even mild suspense.
 This movie needed to rise above its subject matter, and the movies it spoofs, for it to work at all, and it not only failed to do this, it didn't even make an attempt.

-And even this would be forgivable if the movie was funny.
+And even this would be forgivable if the movie were funny.
 Heck, I would have taken mildly amusing or droll.
 But it's none of these things.
 It's filled with the same groan-inducing one-liners that made Buffy and Firefly so insufferable to me (Whedon fans, feel free to ignore this review... there's no way you won't love this movie).
 I'm a big comic book geek, but this movie is seriously making me question my desire to see The Avengers (especially since Whedon directed it as well as wrote it, and Serenity was... not my favorite sci-fi film).

 In the end, this movie doesn't accomplish anything that Tucker and Dale and the Scream movies didn't already cover, and with more intelligence and wit.
 Aside from, I suppose, the climactic "Who's Who?" monster melee, which I guess is satisfying in a geek-out sort of way.
 But it also betrays the film's true purpose, placing it in the company of Freddy vs. Jason and Aliens vs. Predator.
 It's a self-indulgent geek trip, and frankly I've had enough of self-indulgent geek trips.